 MA: Do you have any advice for transitioning into a clean routine?

 Rahua was one of the first on the natural haircare scene—truly pioneers of this space.
-They utilize Amazonian rahua oil that has incredible hair benefits, and give back to the indigenous tribes.
-They do a lot of things well, but we are loving their new Hydration Detangler + UV Barrier.
+They utilize Amazonian rahua oil that has incredible hair benefits and give back to the Indigenous Peoples.
+They do a lot of things well, but we are loving their Hydration Detangler + UV Barrier.
 It smells like a tropical smoothie and leaves hair crazy soft.
-Shop the brand here.

 I also want to give a shoutout to Siam Seas, a Thai-inspired range of skincare and haircare.
-It is very hard to find a shampoo for oily scalps and hair in the natural space, and their Clarifier Shampoo is a game-changer.
-Shop the brand here.
+It is very hard to find a shampoo for oily scalps and hair in the natural space.